 Why people need to stop: First of all unless you are someone close to the woman you are asking, this is none of their business.
 Second, some women are having problems with fertility, and to ask them like this is like rubbing salt in their wounds.

 Third, there are women who plan on not having kids at all.
 If that is the case, it is not your business to tell any woman that they should have children in the future; motherhood is a choice!

 - “When are you getting married?”

-Why people ask this: This includes everything about having a relationship like asking them if you can set them up with someone or when was the last time they went out for a date.
+Why people ask this: This includes everything about having a relationship like asking them if you can set them up with someone or when was the last time they went out on a date.
 Some do ask this out of concern, especially when it’s family asking.

 Perhaps it’s because of the outdated and false thinking decades ago that women always need to be provided for.

 Why people need to stop: While we appreciate the concern, issues on personal relationships like this should be no one else’s business unless you are asked.
 Moreover, a significant other is NOT a requirement for us to be happy and fulfilled.

 And yes, some women do not have plans on having one, and that is perfectly fine.
 Not everyone needs to want and do it just because society thinks it is what is “normal” to want and do.

 - Why don’t you go for something like Culinary or Fashion Design instead of Engineering?